Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Threats to Validity

 \section{Threats to Validity}

-\textbf{\textit{Conclusion Validity}} concerns the reliability of the conclusions.
-We employed appropriate statistical tests to draw reliable conclusions and followed a rigorous statistical procedure to analyze the collected data. \textbf{\textit{Internal Validility}} is related to the parameter settings.
+\textit{Conclusion Validity} concerns the reliability of the conclusions.
+We employed appropriate statistical tests to draw reliable conclusions and followed a rigorous statistical procedure to analyze the collected data. \textit{Internal Validity} is related to the parameter settings.
 To determine the hyperparameters for the clustering algorithm, i.e., HDBSCAN, we ran different combinations of hyperparameter values on a small subset of the original dataset and selected the combination that correctly clustered all objects.
-Besides, the threshold value $t$ for IoU is set to 0.5, following Catak et al.~\cite{catak2021prediction}.
-We, however, acknowledge that experimenting with various $t$ is needed to study its effect on the results, which is one of our further plans. \textbf{\textit{Constructive Validity}} concerns the metrics used for the evaluation and we employed comparable metrics to ensure fair comparisons.
+Besides, the threshold value for IoU is set to 0.5, following Catak et al.~\cite{catak2021prediction}. \textit{Constructive Validity} concerns the metrics used for the evaluation and we employed comparable metrics to ensure fair comparisons.
 Specifically, we used \map to measure the sticker detection performance and five \uqms{s} commonly used in classification and regression to measure model uncertainty.
-We also calculated \rs to measure the robustness of the models under adversarial attacks. \textbf{\textit{External Validility}} is about the generalizability of the empirical evaluation.
+We also calculated \rs to measure the robustness of the models under adversarial attacks. \textit{External Validility} is about the generalizability of the empirical evaluation.
 We employ six models and six datasets.
 These models are based on different architectural designs and represent state-of-the-art object detection models.
-Regarding the benchmark datasets, in addition to the original dataset, we synthesize two datasets by prompting two state-of-the-art VLMs, i.e., \dalle and \sd.
-Besides, we also generate adversarial datasets by perturbing the original and synthetic datasets.
+Regarding the benchmark datasets, in addition to the original dataset, we synthesize two datasets by prompting two VLMs, i.e., \dalle and \sd.
+Besides, we generate adversarial datasets by perturbing the original and synthetic datasets.